Save more time and raise more money with a great selection of stories

 There are several ways to file your stories.
 You can store them on your computer or in a physical file but either way it is suggested to determine a system by which you want to categorize your stories.

-There are several options for this:
+There are several options for filing your stories

 - Catalog your stories by length.